Scotland national football team: 1960s: Ian McColl and Home Championship successes

-1970s
+1970s: World Cups and Ally MacLeod

 After Tommy Docherty's brief spell as manager, Willie Ormond was hired in 1973.
 Ormond lost his first match in charge 5–0 to England, but recovered to steer Scotland to their first World Cup finals in 16 years in 1974.
 At the 1974 World Cup finals in West Germany, Scotland achieved their most impressive performance at a World Cup tournament.
 The team was unbeaten but failed to progress beyond the group stages on goal difference.
 After beating Zaïre, they drew with both Brazil and Yugoslavia, and went out because they had beaten Zaïre by the smallest margin.

 Scotland appointed Ally MacLeod as manager in 1977, with qualification for the 1978 World Cup in Argentina far from assured.
 The team made a strong start under MacLeod by winning the 1977 British Home Championship, largely thanks to a 2–1 victory over England at Wembley.
 The Scotland fans invaded the pitch after the match, ripping up the turf and breaking a crossbar.
 Scotland's form continued as they secured qualification for the World Cup with victories over Czechoslovakia and Wales.

 During the build-up to the 1978 FIFA World Cup, MacLeod fuelled the hopes of the nation by stating that Scotland would come home with a medal.
 As the squad left for the finals in Argentina, they were given an enthusiastic send-off as they were paraded around a packed Hampden Park.
 Thousands more fans lined the route to Prestwick Airport as the team set off for South America.
 Scotland lost their first game 3–1 against Peru in Córdoba, and drew the second 1–1 against newcomers Iran.
 The disconsolate mood of the nation was reflected by footage of MacLeod in the dugout with his head in his hands.
 These results meant Scotland had to defeat the Netherlands by three clear goals to progress.
 Despite the Dutch taking the lead, Scotland fought back to win 3–2 with a goal from Kenny Dalglish and two from Archie Gemmill, the second of which is considered one of the greatest World Cup goals ever; Gemmill beat three Dutch defenders before lifting the ball over goalkeeper Jan Jongbloed into the net.
 The victory was not sufficient to secure a place in the second round, and Scotland were eliminated on goal difference for the second successive World Cup.